luyadev/luya/docs/guide/luya-console.md

 ## Create your own command

-You can always create your custom command.
-Custom commands are stored within a module in the folder `commands`.
-The main differenc is that commands can only be execute from the console command and does not have view files to render, an example command.
-We assume you have moulde *yourmodule* with a contorller *NotifyController* with two actions *actionIndex* and *actionBar*:
+You can create your own custom commands.
+Custom commands are stored as actions of controllers in the `commands` directory of a module.
+Commands can only be executed from the console and do not have view files to render.

+Let's assume you have a module `yourmodule` with a controller `NotifyController` that includes two actions `actionIndex` and `actionBar` (stored in the file `NotifyController.php` within the `commands` directory of your module):

 ```php